ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

 <p id="feedback-setup"></p>

-**Question 6:** Which actions from below would you take to fulfill the Business Expansion and Compliance Requirements?
+**Question 6:** Which actions from below would you take to fulfill the Business Expansion and Compliance Requirements?<br>
 **<Select 3 correct options from the left column and place it in the right order on the right column>**